salahbdg/VV-ESIR-TP3/exercises/balanced-strings.md

 Unbalanced Tests: These inputs contain mismatched brackets or improper nesting and should return false.
 Edge Cases: These cases test the behavior of the function with unusual inputs, like strings without brackets and long strings to ensure the function handles them efficiently.

+We started by implemeting two tests per partition, then to increase our coverage, we decided to generate more ones, we asked claude.ai to provide more assertions.

 2 - To evaluate the statement coverage, we start by counting the lines of our isBalanced method, we find 11 lines in total.
 And by going through our test cases one by one, we prove that our tests cover the whole lines of the method.
 For example: